pablonnaoji/alembic_tutorial/README.md

 Step 10) Write a SQL Query in your FastAPI project and use your db connection object to execute the query.

 Step 11) Return your data as a dictionary.
-Congrats you’ve got a working FastPAI application with SQLAlchemy and Alemic!
+Congrats you’ve got a working FastPAI application with SQLAlchemy and Alembic!

 Potential next steps?
 Create a `POST` request to create more `User` data or add another column to your `User` table and migrate those changes so that your DB gets those latest changes.